 - On no account will guests be allowed onto the fishery without the permit holder being in attendance and must leave the fishery if the permit holder departs.
 If a guest leaves before the permit holder and access out of the fishery car park is locked, the permit holder must escort the guest out: under no circumstances must a guest be given the lock combination.

-- Members may have one non-fishing guest with them but must take full responsibility for them with regards to behaviour, rules and health & safety.
+- Members may have one accompanying non-fishing guest but must take full responsibility for them with regards to behaviour, rules and health & safety.